VirgilSecurity/virgil-sdk-net/documentation/guides/configuration/server.md

 ## <a name="head5"></a> Approve & Publish Cards

-You have to transfer a recently created and signed users' Virgil Cards from the client-side to your server for further approving.
-When you receive the users' Virgil Cards from the client-side, import them, sign with your App Key using Virgil SDK and Publish to the Virgil Services.
+You have to transfer a recently created and signed users' **Virgil Cards** from the client-side to your server for further approving.
+When you receive the users' Virgil Cards from the client-side, import them, sign with your App Key using Virgil SDK and Publish to the **Virgil Services**.
 Thus, you need a service that will validate and sign the transferred users' Virgil Cards.

 Use the following code to Import and Publish a Virgil Card to Virgil Services